huiihao/QRSync_Offline/README.md

 ---

 <p align="center">
-  Made with ❤️ by QRSyncOffline Team
+  Made with ❤️ by QRSync Team
 </p>